Ramirezad/ramirezad/README.md

 <hr>

 <pre>
-💻 I am a junior full stack programmer
+💻 I am a junior full stack developer
 📚 I have a Superior degree in cross-platform application development from the Institute Nicolau Copernic at Spain 📝 I have a strong interest in Data Science
 🌟 Main languages: Java, HTML, SQL